Why are testing requirements for exempt covered workers being rescinded?

 Why are we allowing those that had an infection after completion of their primary series to defer their booster dose?

-If a worker is not eligible for a booster dose by March 1st, can they still defer any future booster doses by 90 days if they become infected with COVID-19?
+If a worker is not eligible for a booster dose, can they still defer any future booster doses by 90 days if they become infected with COVID-19?

-Yes, if a covered worker is not eligible for a booster dose by March 1st, but then becomes infected with COVID after March 1st, but before the recommended timeframe indicated in Table A in the order, they may still defer their booster dose by 90 days from the date of infection.
+Yes, if a covered worker is not eligible for a booster dose, but then becomes infected with COVID before the recommended timeframe indicated in Table A in the order, they may still defer their booster dose by 90 days from the date of infection.

 How can a worker provide proof of prior infection?